tomwhartung/artsyvisions.com/README.md

 Once all three sites are stable, split time between the following tasks:

 - [ ] ArtsyVisions.com:
-  - [ ] Review existing articles already written and add content
+  - [ ] Review existing articles already written and tweak as necessary
+  - [ ] Post this content, adding as many affiliate links as possible
 - [ ] Groja.com:
   - [ ] Should be ok as-is for awhile
 - [ ] SeeOurMines.com: